Donald Colvin, Esq

 4. What if I was driving someone else’s car?

-5. Can I still sue the other driver if I’m uninsured?
+5. Can I still sue the at-fault driver?

-6. Does Prop 213 apply to wrongful death claims?
+6. Does Prop 213 affect wrongful death claims?

 Final Thoughts

-Proposition 213 is one of California’s most misunderstood laws — and it can have serious consequences for accident victims who are unaware of its impact.
-Even if you were not at fault, being uninsured can significantly limit your recovery.
+California Proposition 213 is one of the most misunderstood laws affecting auto accident claims.
+Even if you were not at fault, being uninsured at the time of the crash can drastically reduce the compensation available to you.

-If you’ve been involved in a car accident and are unsure whether Prop 213 applies to your case, contact Colvin Accident Lawyers today at 866-GO-COLVIN or visit GoColvin.com.
-Our team is here to review your case for free and help you understand your rights.
+If you’ve been injured in a California car accident and are unsure whether Prop 213 affects your case, contact Colvin Accident Lawyers at 866-GO-COLVIN or visit GoColvin.com.
+We provide free consultations and will help you understand your rights and fight for the compensation you deserve.